Quick Links . . .

 Embrace * Educate * Empower

-Winter has arrived, and with it many athletic and musical events.
-We also have begun to see snow and icey weather.
-In order to keep students and parents informed of any delays or cancelations, we are utilizing K12 Alerts.
-This system uses the phone number which you have designated as the first number the school should call when trying to reach a parent or guardian.
-The first number of both the primary and secondary contacts is now being used.
-This will help keep both parents/guardians informed whether they are living in the same household or not.
-When you see a call from the school early in the morning, please make sure you say “hello” or give some other vocal response.
+It feels like winter started early this year with the use of our first snow day in early November.
+The district uses several radio and TV stations as well as our website and Facebook to alert parents of delays and snow days.
+We continue to use the K12 Alert system which calls parents based on phone numbers in our student management system.
+When you see a call from the school early in the morning, please make sure you say “hello” or give some other vocal response when you answer the call.
 This will activate the message from K12 Alerts.
 In most cases, calls will be made before 6 AM.
-If you find that you have not been notified of a closure or dismissal, contact Sue Light at the elementary (849-3281) or Tina Gallagher at the high school (849-3229) to add in correct phone numbers to our student management system.
+If you find that you have not been notified of a closure or dismissal, contact Sue Light at the elementary (849-3281) or Tina Gallagher at the high school (849-3229) to add in correct contact information to our student management system.
 K12 Alerts is updated daily to make sure we have the most current information.
-In addition, local radio stations and TV stations will be alerted, and our website will be updated to keep everyone informed.

 Rebecca Stone - District Superintendent